|

 The premier 2 Meg racing title for the TurboGrafx-16 may not look like much but under the hood is a rather deep racer.
 First let's

-talk about the graphics, they look very chunky compared to Sega's popular Out
+talk about the graphics, they look very chunky and unimpressive compared to Sega's popular Out

 Run and that game was already a few years old.
 Other then some familiar

-looks though, Victory Run has a different and interesting concept.
+looks though, Victory Run has a different and interesting concept which is both a bressing and a curse.
 The game play is very difficult because your car can receive

 damage in five areas and this vehicle must survive the drive down 8 tough levels,